xeBuz/pacman-progressbar/README.md

 Pacman-progressbar
 ==================

-ProgreessBar for Python, based on Arch progressbar, with "ILoveCandy" option enabled.
+A ProgreessBar for Python, based on Arch progressbar, with "ILoveCandy" option enabled.

 Usage